-As a district, the Kāpiti Coast is primed for growth, significant new infrastructure is nearing completion, our population is growing, and our attractiveness to the business and investment community is only increasing.
-Opportunities for local partners to work together and for the district to work more closely and strategically with our neighbouring regions are happening and these collaborations are necessary to ensure better economic outcomes and more inclusive growth.
+As a district, the Kāpiti Coast is primed for growth - significant new infrastructure is nearing completion, our population is growing, and our attractiveness to the business and investment community increases.
+Opportunities for local partners to work together and for the district to work more closely and strategically with our neighbouring regions are being realised.
+These collaborations are necessary to ensure better economic outcomes and more inclusive growth.

 This Economic Development Strategy and Implementation Plan (the Strategy) provides a framework for growing the Kāpiti Coast's economy for the benefit of current and future residents, iwi, communities and businesses.
 The Strategy covers the period 2020-2023 and replaces the previous Kāpiti Coast Economic Development Strategy 2015-2018.
 The Strategy has been developed in kotahitanga / partnership and will be delivered through kotahitanga / partnership.
-This will be fundamental to our success and to building strong foundations and community well-being over the next three years.
+This will be fundamental to our success and building strong foundations and community well-being over the next three years.

-At this current moment, a key economic and well-being concern for us all is the Covid-19 pandemic and how this will impact our businesses and communities.
-The virus has already impacted many parts of our economy, and it is expected that further impacts will emerge over time.
+Right now a shared economic and well-being concern is the Covid-19 pandemic and how this will impact our businesses and communities.
+The virus has already affected many parts of our economy, and it is expected that further impacts will emerge over time.
 A separate recovery plan is being prepared for the district and this will be guided by our longer-term aspirations, as well as the immediate impacts in our community.